NVIDIA/NeMo-Aligner/docs/user-guide/steerlm2.rst

 Training Example
 ------------------

 By organizing the data in this format, the SteerLM 2.0 model can be effectively trained to generate responses that conform to the desired attribute values while approximating the optimal conditional distribution :math:`P(y|a, x)`.
-Following is an example of launching the training of SteerLM 2.0:
+The following is an example of launching the training of SteerLM 2.0:

 .. code-block:: bash